Automatic Updates

 to easily create a basic post-merge

-Git hook that runs kilm update
+Git hook that runs kilm sync

 .